Free-Standing vs In-Wall Mounting: Directivity Considerations

 Such treatment suppresses lateral wave propagation and evanescent components, leaving only the main propagating wave to define directivity.

-The front wall should be flush with the enclosure and acoustically absorptive, which not only stabilizes directivity but also improves the room’s acoustic behavior.
+The front wall should be flush with the enclosure and acoustically absorptive, which not only stabilizes directivity, but also improves the room’s acoustic behavior.

 Conclusion